 Both my husband and I were born and raised in South-Africa.
-We came to America many years ago and made this our new home.
+We immigrated to America in 2003 and made this our new home.
 I have the US equivalence of a Bachelor’s degree in Business Administration with a major in Industrial Psychology and Relations.

 I love being part of Spring-Mar.
 We have, in my opinion, the best Director, teachers, parents and children.
 I strongly believe in the learning through play philosophy that we follow.
-Also, because Spring-Mar draws parents that want to be part of their children’s education, we get the cream of the crop.
-Everyone’s opinion matters and everybody learns from each other.
+Also, because Spring-Mar draws parents that want to be part of their children’s education, you get to meet some amazing people.
+Everyone’s opinion matters and everybody learn from each other.
 I am looking forward to another great year!

 Like many of our staff members, I grew to know and love this school through eight years as a Spring-Mar parent.
 For three of those years, I served on Spring-Mar’s Board of Directors.
 In 2014, I was thrilled to join the staff, first teaching an Explorers class and then the Navigators.

 I studied psychology and education while earning my BA at Brandeis University.
 I spent my summers working as a preschool teaching assistant during college then taught full time in a daycare center’s afterschool program.
 Later, I returned to school for a Masters of Public Health from Johns Hopkins.

 My three children have very different personalities and widely differing abilities, but they all thrived at Spring-Mar due to the school’s philosophy and warm, encouraging staff.
 I love Spring-Mar’s emphasis on learning through play, the strong sense of community, and our commitment to fostering “curiosity, language opportunities, creativity and socialization.”
 (I can’t say it better than the website does!)
 When parents and teachers work together as closely as we do here, our children reap the benefits.